Armaan4477/Smart-Aquarium-Control/README.md

 Access the web interface by navigating to the ESP32's IP address in a web browser.
 From here you can:
 - Control equipment manually
-- View and set temperature thresholds
+- View internal and external temperatures
+- Calibrate both sensors
 - Create and manage schedules
 - Set up temporary one-time schedules
 - View system logs
+- View raw sensor readings
 - Clear error states

 ### Scheduling Options